 Take note as you look for those first 1,000 followers on Instagram.

-How To Get Followers on Instagram Without Following Them First
+The Best Way To Get Instagram Followers Without Following Them First

 The first 2 methods were heavily depending on following others first, in the hopes that they would follow you back.